undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Where to stay

-Tende is the most practical single base for the Mercantour, the rock engravings and the cross-border railway; it has a handful of small hotels and chambres d'hôtes.
-Breil-sur-Roya, lower in the valley, is a quieter and slightly warmer base with better rail frequency to Nice — suitable for those using the valley as a day-trip hub or a one-night extension of a Riviera trip.
-Saorge has very limited accommodation given its car-free hilltop position; it is best as a half-day or full-day stop from Breil.
-La Brigue has a small auberge and one or two chambres d'hôtes — a good base for the Notre-Dame des Fontaines chapel and the Brigasque pastoral landscape.
+For the Mercantour and the rock engravings, Tende makes the most useful single base, with a handful of small hotels and chambres d'hôtes and the cross-border railway on its doorstep.
+Breil-sur-Roya, lower in the valley, is quieter and slightly warmer, with better rail frequency to Nice; it suits day-trip use or a one-night extension of a Riviera trip.
+Saorge has very limited accommodation given its car-free hilltop position and is best as a half-day or full-day stop from Breil.
+La Brigue has a small auberge and one or two chambres d'hôtes, a good base for the Notre-Dame des Fontaines chapel and the Brigasque pastoral landscape.
 Fontan, a village still in the process of Storm Alex recovery works, is not recommended as a base until at least 2027.
 The Menton–Riviera & Merveilles tourist office (menton-riviera-merveilles.co.uk) maintains a current accommodation list.

 What to eat

 The kitchen is a Ligurian-Piedmontese-Provençal hybrid that reflects the valley's layered history.
-Olive oil — Breil-sur-Roya is surrounded by roughly 100,000 olive trees — runs through the cooking, alongside fresh pasta with walnut or pesto sauces, stockfish in the Ligurian manner, and mountain charcuterie.
+Olive oil runs through everything; Breil-sur-Roya alone is surrounded by roughly 100,000 olive trees.
+Fresh pasta comes with walnut or pesto sauces, stockfish is prepared in the Ligurian manner, and the charcuterie is mountain charcuterie.
 Tende's restaurants lean more Italian: ravioli, polenta, rabbit with rosemary.
 The Brigasque sheep (Brigue) is the source of the local lamb and of a fresh sheep's cheese sold direct from farms around La Brigue.
-Honey from Mercantour hives (notably lavender and rhododendron) is worth taking home.
-Look for small producers in the weekly market at Breil-sur-Roya (Tuesdays).
-Avoid the tourist-facing restaurants in the most visited villages at peak times; the better tables tend to be in the less frequented villages or rely on booking ahead.
-Specific restaurant names are omitted here: the tourist office list is more reliable than any fixed recommendation.
+Honey from Mercantour hives, notably lavender and rhododendron, is worth taking home.
+Look for small producers at the weekly Tuesday market in Breil-sur-Roya.
+Skip the tourist-facing restaurants in the most visited villages at peak times; the better tables tend to be in the less frequented villages, or need reserving.
+Specific restaurant names are omitted here because the tourist office list is more reliable than any fixed recommendation.

 What to do

-Ride the full Nice–Tende line at least once — ideally on the morning Train des Merveilles with guide commentary.
+Ride the full Nice–Tende line at least once, ideally on the morning Train des Merveilles with guide commentary.
 Climb to Saorge on foot from the station (the village is car-free to all but residents) and visit the Franciscan monastery, now a Centre des monuments nationaux cultural residency open to visitors.
-At La Brigue, walk the four kilometres to the Chapelle Notre-Dame des Fontaines — sometimes called "the Little Sistine of the Alpes-Maritimes" — for the complete 15th-century fresco cycle by Giovanni Canavesio and Giovanni Baleison; access is by appointment at the La Brigue tourist office.
-Above Tende, book a guided walk into the Vallée des Merveilles to see the Mont Bégo Bronze Age engravings: entry to the engraving zone is compulsory with a guide (Mercantour National Park rule).
-In winter, continue by rail from Tende through the Tende railway tunnel to Limone Piemonte for skiing without a car.
+At La Brigue, walk the four kilometres to the Chapelle Notre-Dame des Fontaines, sometimes called "the Little Sistine of the Alpes-Maritimes", for the complete 15th-century fresco cycle by Giovanni Canavesio and Giovanni Baleison; access is by appointment at the La Brigue tourist office.
+Above Tende, book a guided walk into the Vallée des Merveilles to see the Mont Bégo Bronze Age engravings.
+Entry to the engraving zone is compulsory with a guide; that is a Mercantour National Park rule.
+In winter, continue by rail from Tende through the Tende railway tunnel to Limone Piemonte and ski without a car.

 How to travel here